 Slow Cooker Mexican Chicken

-This slow cooker Mexican chicken is perfect for tacos, burritos, quesadillas, nachos, etc. It’s so easy to prep and let cook you will make this all the time.
+Slow cooker Mexican chicken is perfect for tacos, burritos, quesadillas, nachos, etc. It’s so easy to prep and cook you will make this all the time.
 Double the recipe and freeze part of it.
 I find this recipe has so much more flavor than our usual favorite Mexican restaurant.
 As a matter of fact, I prefer this homemade chicken!
 Yay, money saved!
 Right?

 All you do is dump the chicken and remaining ingredients in the slow cooker and let it cook!
 I absolutely love these kinds of recipes (as if you haven’t noticed).